-Most people who get divorced in Texas do so based on what they view to be a serious problem in their relationship with their spouse.
+Most people who get divorced in Texas do so based on what they view as a serious problem in their relationship with their spouse.
 The problem could be based on money fights, emotional insecurity, issues with their children, and a host of topics in between those subjects.
 However, there are also specific grounds that a person like yourself could cite in your original petition for divorce when you are filing your case.
 These are called fault grounds and can have a profound impact on your divorce moving forward.

-My purpose in today's blog post is to not weigh in on whether or not no-fault divorce is a good or a bad thing.
+My purpose in today's blog post is to not weigh in on whether or not a no-fault divorce is a good or a bad thing.
 I would, however, like to share with you some thoughts on a specific fault ground for divorce.
 The fault ground that we are going to discuss in today's blog post is abandonment.
-Depending on your upbringing in circumstances growing up you may have never come face to face with a situation involving abandonment at all.
+Depending on your upbringing in the circumstances growing up, you may have never come face to face with a situation involving abandonment at all.
 Hopefully, this was the case.
-However, the circumstances involving abandonment may be more common than you would believe and do impact people divorcing in Texas daily.
+However, the circumstances involving abandonment may be more common than you would believe and impact people divorcing in Texas daily.

 What is abandonment in conjunction with a Texas divorce case?

 There needs to be an extended period of absence by your spouse from your home.
-For example, if you were to get into an argument with your spouse and he chose to leave for the weekend and then returned it is unlikely that this could be classified as an abandonment situation at least as it pertains to a Texas divorce case.
+For example, if you were to get into an argument with your spouse and he chose to leave for the weekend and then returned, it is unlikely that this could be classified as an abandonment situation, at least as it pertains to a Texas divorce case.
 Most typically, a period of one year or more of abandonment needs to be in place for this fault ground to be considered seriously by a Texas family court judge.

 How do abandonment and trial separation differ from one another question mark?

-Seeking the moral high ground in asserting abandonment
+Seeking the moral high ground in asserting abandonment.

-There is nothing wrong with this but I will caution you that fault grounds can be difficult to prove even if they appear to be straightforward to you.
+There is nothing wrong with this, but I will caution you that fault grounds can be difficult to prove even if they appear to be straightforward to you.
 I always recommend that people in your position speak to an experienced family law attorney before prolonging their case over an issue like abandonment that has little chance of success.
 Many times folks will stick with a strategy to prove something like abandonment to their detriment.
-If you plan to assert grounds for abandonment at the beginning of a divorce I would recommend speaking to your attorney about that as soon as possible to gauge whether or not your chances of success are high.
-If not, it may be in your best interest to move along in your case and focus on aspects that are stronger or more beneficial for you and your family.
+If you plan to assert grounds for abandonment at the beginning of a divorce, I would recommend speaking to your attorney about that as soon as possible to gauge whether or not your chances of success are high.
+If not, it may be in your best interest to move along in your case and focus on stronger or more beneficial aspects for you and your family.